top of page

 Red.

 Still, no cars came.
-No people noticed.
+No people cared.

 But the streetlight understood something very important now: